Combinatorics of cyclic-conditional freeness: Introduction

-Non-commutative probability has provided fresh tools and a deeper understanding across various domains, including physics problems via Random Matrix Theory.
-More precisely, RMT has broadly benefited from Voiculescu's free probability \cite{voiculescu1986addition} since many matrix ensembles in the high-dimensional limit display asymptotic freeness \cite{speicher2014free,voiculescu1991limit}.
-Beyond the original applications of non-commutative probability to classical physics problems such as energy spectra of heavy nuclei~\cite{zbMATH03113773} or 2D quantum gravity~\cite{di19952d}, it has also recently emerged within the context of quantum chaos, with all of its implications not yet fully elucidated.
+NCP has provided fresh tools and a deeper understanding across various domains, including physics problems via Random Matrix Theory (RMT).
+RMT has broadly benefited from Voiculescu's free probability \cite{voiculescu1986addition} since many matrix ensembles in the high-dimensional limit display asymptotic freeness \cite{speicher2014free,voiculescu1991limit}.
+Beyond the original applications of NCP to classical physics problems such as energy spectra of heavy nuclei~\cite{zbMATH03113773} or 2D quantum gravity~\cite{di19952d}, it has also recently emerged within the context of quantum chaos, with all of its implications not yet fully elucidated.
 Let us mention the work of Hruza and Bernard~\cite{hruza2023coherent} about noisy many-body quantum systems and the work of Pappalardi, Foini and Kurchan~\cite{pappalardi2022eigenstate} about eigenstate thermalisation.

-A critical tool from non-commutative probability which appears fundamental in these new developments is the use of \emph{cumulants}.
-How the cumulants coming from non-commutative probability play an essential role in the two physics works just cited is enlightened in the preprint~\cite{bernard2024structured} by Hruza and Bernard and the preprint~\cite{fava2023designs} by Fava, Kurchan and Pappalardi.
-Let us also mention the recent use of the free cumulants by Wang~\cite{Wang_2023} to resolve the spectrum of the radiation density matrix in the model of an evaporating black hole due to Penington-Shenker-Stanford-Yang.
+A critical tool from NCP which appears fundamental in these new developments is the use of \emph{cumulants}.
+In free probability, free cumulants were introduced by Speicher \cite{nica2006lectures} and have since become a fundamental tool for answering theoretical questions and deriving applications of free probability.
+For example, the essential role of cumulants from NCP in the two physics works cited is highlighted in the preprints~\cite {bernard2024structured} by Hruza and Bernard and~\cite {fava2023designs} by Fava, Kurchan, and Pappalardi.
+Let us also mention the recent use of the \emph{free cumulants} by Wang~\cite{Wang_2023} to resolve the spectrum of the radiation density matrix in the model of an evaporating black hole due to Penington-Shenker-Stanford-Yang.

+Returning to the notion of non-commutative independence, a given collection of random variables can have \emph{several joint distributions}, depending on the functionals considered for computing expectations.
+These various non-commutative distributions can interact coherently.
+One then speaks of independence between \emph{tuples of non-commutative distributions}: two-state independences, three-state independences, and so on.
+Two typical examples of two-state independences relevant for the present work are the conditional freeness \cite{bozejko1996convolution,bozejko1998new} of Bożejko, Leinert, and Speicher, and the infinitesimal freeness \cite{fevrier2010infinitesimal} of Février and Nica.